easydatapy/easydata/docs/advanced.rst

     }

 Now lets create our model which will process our ``test_dict``.
-With a ``preprocess_item`` we will modify item dictionary before ``items_processors`` are fired so that we can prepare item in order to be used in  ``items_processors``.
+With a ``preprocess_item`` we will modify item dictionary before ``item_processors`` are fired so that we can prepare item in order to be used in  ``item_processors``.
 In example bellow we will fix wrong sale price, so that ``ItemDiscountProcessor`` can properly calculate discount and later we will utilize ``process_item`` method, where new dictionary item ``final_sale`` will be created with bool value, which is determined if price is discounted or not.